-- · For loans that are committed, the Company uses the commitment price. - For loans that are non-committed that have an active market, the Company uses the market price. - · For loans that are non-committed where there is no market but there is a similar product, the Company uses the market value for the similar product. - For loans that are non-committed where no active market exists, the Company determines that the unpaid principal balance best approximates the market value, after considering the fair value of the underlying real estate collateral, estimated future cash flows, and the loan interest rate.
+- · For loans that are committed, the Company uses the commitment price. - · For loans that are non-committed that have an active market, the Company uses the market price. - For loans that are non-committed where there is no market but there is a similar product, the Company uses the market value for the similar product.